 The major symptom of De Quervain syndrome is aching pain at the wrist and thumb, aggravated by motion.
 Tenderness can be elicited just proximal to the radial styloid process over the site of the involved tendon sheaths.

 Diagnosis of De Quervain syndrome is highly suggested by the Finkelstein test.
 The patient adducts the involved thumb into the palm and wraps the fingers over the thumb.
 The test is positive if gentle passive ulnar deviation of the wrist provokes severe pain at the affected tendon sheaths.
+A positive hitchhiker's maneuver (pain elicited along first extensor compartment during resisted thumb extension) is also highly suggestive.

 Rest, warm soaks, and nonsteroidal anti-inflammatory drugs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
 Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more (NSAIDs) may help in very mild cases of De Quervain syndrome.